nocobase/nocobase/docs/en-US/user-manual/introduction/5-minutes-to-get-started.md

     - Description
     - Images
     - Price
-    - Order Details (In which orders the product was purchased, data from `Order Details`, each product data belongs to multiple order details data)
+    - Order Items (In which orders the product was purchased, data from `Order Items`, each product data belongs to multiple Order Items data)
 - Orders
     - Serial number
     - Total
     - Note
     - Address
     - Customer (Customers who own the order, data from `Customers`, each order data belongs to a customer data)
-    - Order details (The products in the order, data from `Order Details`, each order data contains multiple order details data)
+    - Order Items (The products in the order, data from `Order Items`, each order data contains multiple Order Items data)
-- Order Details
+- Order Items
-    - Order (The order to which the detail belongs, data from `Orders`, each order detail data belongs to an order data)
+    - Order (The order to which the item belongs, data from `Orders`, each order item data belongs to an order data)
-    - Product (The products contained in this detail, data from `Products`, each order detail data contains a product data)
+    - Product (The products contained in this item, data from `Products`, each order item data contains a product data)
     - Quantity

 Where the fields with underscores are relational fields, associated to other data tables.